angrymonkeycloud/CloudLogin/customemail.md

 ## Main configuration, inside the CloudLoginConfiguration

-To add a custom email login, a SMTP Email is required to be used for sending Email Codes for verification.<br/>
+To add a custom email login, an SMTP Email is required to be used for sending Email Codes for verification.

 To add the SMTP Email, you should add the following code:
 ```csharp
 EmailSendCodeRequest = async (sendCode) =>